Palit GeForce RTX 5060 Dual

 • Texture rate is 299.6 GTexels/s on Palit GeForce RTX 5060 Dual and 370.4 GTexels/s on Palit GeForce RTX 5060 Ti Infinity 3 8GB.

-• Palit GeForce RTX 5060 Dual has RGB lighting, while Palit GeForce RTX 5060 Ti Infinity 3 8GB does not.
+• RGB lighting is present on Palit GeForce RTX 5060 Dual but not available on Palit GeForce RTX 5060 Ti Infinity 3 8GB.

 • Thermal Design Power (TDP) is 145W on Palit GeForce RTX 5060 Dual and 180W on Palit GeForce RTX 5060 Ti Infinity 3 8GB.